mohammedzamakhan/toddmotto.github.io/_posts/2016-02-08-stateless-angular-components.md

 - Angular
 ---

-There were a tonne of interesting changes happening in the `beta` and release candidate phases of Angular 1.5, one of them was the introduction of the [Component method](/exploring-the-angular-1-5-component-method), which saw [one-way bindings](/one-way-data-binding-in-angular-1-5) also introduced.
+There were a tonne of interesting changes happening in the `beta` and release candidate phases of AngularJS 1.5, one of them was the introduction of the [Component method](/exploring-the-angular-1-5-component-method), which saw [one-way bindings](/one-way-data-binding-in-angular-1-5) also introduced.
 We've also got the power to create stateless components.

 ### What is a stateless component?